gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 };
 ```

-Like Peripherals and Timers, Device Twin Bindings can be automatically opened, initialized, and closed if they are added to the deviceTwinDevices array, also referred to as a **set** of device twin peripherals.
+Like Peripherals and Timers, Device Twin Bindings can be automatically opened, initialized, and closed if they are added to the deviceTwinDevices array, also referred to as a **set** of device twin bindings.

 ```c
 DeviceTwinBinding* deviceTwinBindings[] = { &light, &sensorSampleRate };